vippsas/vipps-psp-api/vipps-psp-api.md

 A typical flow would be:

-1. The user selects Vipps as payment method
+1. The user selects Vipps as payment method.
-2. The user returns without completing in the app (no `makePaymentUrl` request has been received by the PSP)
+2. The user returns without completing in the app (no `makePaymentUrl` request has been received by the PSP).
-3. The PSP cancels the payment on their end, and restarts the checkout
+3. The PSP cancels the payment on their end and restarts the checkout.
 4. The user might end up going back to the Vipps app.
 If that happens and a `makePaymentUrl` request is sent, the PSP responds with error code 85.